Valentine Ozornwafor

 Valentine James Ozornwafor (born 1 June 1999) is a Nigerian professional footballer who plays as a central defender for Bulgarian First League club Septemvri Sofia.

 Club career

-Born in Port Harcourt, Ozonwafor joined Enyimba in 2017, after impressing while playing for a local side in a friendly against the club.
+Ozonwafor joined Enyimba in 2017, after impressing while playing for a local side in a friendly against the club.
 He made his first team debut on 3 March, in a 0–0 away draw against Bendel Insurance, and played his second match on 17 March, in a draw at Sunshine Stars for the same scoreline.

 Galatasaray

 On 28 June 2019, it was announced that Ozornwafor signed a four-year deal with Galatasaray, for a rumoured fee of €300,000.

 UD Almería (loan)

 On 22 August, he joined Spanish club UD Almería on loan for the 2019-20 season.
 Ozornwafor made his league debut on 6 October 2019, coming on as a second-half substitute for Jonathan in a 0–0 away draw against Deportivo de La Coruña.